23f2001942/ISA2025-Projects/README.md

 - 🔭 Sloan Digital Sky Survey (SDSS) for galaxy data
 - 🌠 Pantheon+SH0ES Collaboration for supernovae data and cosmology resources

----

-## 📄 License

-This repository is intended for academic and educational use.
-Contact the author for reuse, collaboration, or citations.